sami-bre/anime_rating_prediction/README.txt

 the raw files are in the same directory as the scripts.

-I got the raw data from Kaggle: https://www.kaggle.com/datasets/CooperUnion/anime-recommendations-database it's a real life data collected people watching and rating anime.
+I got the raw data from Kaggle: https://www.kaggle.com/datasets/CooperUnion/anime-recommendations-database it's a real life data collected from people watching and rating anime.

 The two raw data files are highly truncated becuase the couldn't be pushed to github with their original sizes.
 I put the truncated files here to demonstrate what their content looks like.